 The downpayment will sit in escrow and will be returned if the due diligence fails.

-We recommend that you, not the seller, chooses the notary.
+We recommend that you, not the seller, choose the notary.
 Let us know if you need recommendations for a reliable notary in your area.
-Note that notaries cover specific areas so if you buy property in multiple locations, you’ll have to use multiple notaries.
+Note that notaries cover specific regency, so if you buy property in multiple locations, you’ll have to use multiple notaries.

 You’ve found the land, made sure everything checks out legally, paid for the land, and are now ready to start building a villa in Bali.

-The following steps are not necessarily unique for Bali but we’ll share some of our own experiences that give you a local context.
+The following points are not necessarily unique to Bali, but we’ll share some of our own experiences that give you a sense of local context.

-Bali attracts a lot of creative people from all over the country and the world.
-So you’ll have no trouble finding someone who claims to be able to design you your dream villa.
+Bali attracts lots of creative people from all over the country and the world.
+Where’s the demand there’re solutions.
+You’ll have no trouble finding someone who claims to be able to design your dream villa.

-There are a couple of things to watch out for though:
+There are a couple of things to watch out for before you jump into action:

-- There are many foreigners (not all of them, obviously) claiming to represent an international firm that is actually delegating all of the work to a local company.
-The service just comes with an “international” price tag.
+- Many foreigners claim to represent an international firm that is actually delegating all of the work to a local company.
+E.g. You expect to get a French architect with the price they gave you, but you will get a lower quality local work instead.
 Suggest meeting in their office rather than in a coffee shop.

-- Check that the firm actually has experience with international clients.
-The style preferences of local and western clients tend to be very different.
-E.g. one likes shade and the other wants big windows.
-Know what you want and choose a firm that has experience with similar projects.
+- Check if the firm has experience with international clients.
+The style preferences of local and international clients tend to be very different.
+E.g. One likes shade, and the other wants big windows.
+Know what you want, and make sure to choose a firm that has experience with similar projects.

-The typical cost of a good architect in Bali for a standard-sized villa starts from about 10,000 USD in 2022.
-This amount is big enough that you will be able to receive bids from multiple firms and get a full service, including:
+The typical cost of a good architect in Bali for a standard-sized villa starts from about 10,000 USD.
+This amount is attractive enough that you will be able to receive bids from multiple firms and get a full service, including: